openstack/openstack-ansible-os_neutron/doc/source/app-ovn.rst

-  Keep in mind, that GATEWAY_PORT will not be defined for dnat_and_snat rule when the external network of the router is on a geneve network and the router is bound to the chassis instead of it's external port.
+  Keep in mind, that GATEWAY_PORT will not be defined for dnat_and_snat rule when the external network of the router is on a geneve network and the router is bound to the chassis instead of its external port.

 .. code-block:: console